pschatzmann/pico-arduino/README.md

 ## Design goals

 - Provide a full implementation of the Arduino API
-- Provide additioal easy to use C++ classes for the functionaity which is specific to the Pico
+- Provide additional easy to use C++ classes for the functionaity which is specific to the Pico
 - Keep the pico specific build process using cmake
 - Support of existing Arduino Libraries
 - Provide examples